-Our hometown libraries offer an avalanche full of fitness resources, both online and in print, for learners of all ages.
-But on this Pathway eager explorers, teens and adults alike, will enjoy oodles of fitness resources and routines, guaranteed to keep you warm on these cold winter nights!
+Our hometown libraries offer a tsunami full of fitness resources, both online and in print, for learners of all ages.
+But on this Pathway eager explorers, teens and adults alike, will enjoy oodles of fitness resources and routines, guaranteed to keep you fit on these hot summer days!

-So pull down those learning winter caps - and let's get started with Fitness for Teens and Adults!
+So pull down those learning swim caps - and let's get started with Fitness for Adults and Teens!

 In The Bicycle Commuter’s Handbook, veteran cyclist, bike commuter, professional messenger, and author Robert Hurst gives you all the answers you need for worry-free riding.

 Are you ready to go hard core?
 Then let top performance trainer Chip Smith break you down and build you up into the biggest, baddest player on the field.

 Nano workouts : get in shape and lose weight during everyday activities by Joakim Christofferson

 Follow the clever and fun approach to exercise in this book and you’ll discover how everyday activities can quickly and easily be transformed into workout opportunities.
 Turn all idle moments in life into exercise opportunities!
 There’s no need to go to the gym if the time you dedicate to brushing your teeth and riding the bus is also spent building muscle and burning fat.
 The wide range of exercises in this book works every part of the body, and when done here and there throughout your day produce a toned, healthy physique.

 Pilates for beginners : from couch to conditioned, a beginner's guide to getting fit by Denis Kennedy, Sian Williams, and Dominique Jansen

 Discusses what pilates is, who does it, and techniques used for this exercise to increase your strength, flexibility, and coordination.

 Strength training for teen athletes: exercises to take your game to the next level by Karen Latchana Kenney